3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 restart_delay: 2
 Timer:2
 ```
 You need these two pins as the BTT relay firmware requires a reset command while the `PSon` pin is high.
-If this is not the case & the `PSon` pin is low (off) & you hit reset the relay will trip out again after 8 seconds.
-This is noraml.
+If this is not the case & the `PSon` pin is low (off) & you hit reset the relay power up but trip out again after 8 seconds.
+This is normal.
 The `PSon` pin must be high (on) when the reset is pressed.

 After that add this macro to your `macros.cfg`
 ```